How Long Do Capital Gains & Losses Carry Forward?

-On your tax return, capital gains and losses get their own section and extra forms.
-Gains may be taxed at a different rate than the rest of your income, and those unfortunate losses get put to good use as tax write-offs.
+Capital gains and losses get their own section and extra forms when you file your tax return.
+Gains can be taxed at a different rate than the rest of your income, and those unfortunate losses get put to good use as tax write-offs.
 You have a significant amount of control when gains and losses are reported on your taxes.

 Realizing Investment Results